thadien665/thadien665/README.md

-I'm Marcin, welcome to my ABAP journey :)
+I'm Marcin, welcome to my ABAP journey!

 With:
 - almost 5 years of experience as end-user of SAP CRM,
-- 2+ years (and counting) of experience as SAP support Agent, in 2024 I decided to dive more into the "how it is done?" aspects of SAP, ABAP :)
+- 2+ years (and counting) of experience as SAP support Agent, in 2024 I decided to dive more into the "how it is done?" aspects of SAP, ABAP.

 Please find below my achievements so far:
 - January 2024: